alukach/ZipStream/README.md

 > Why isn't this written an AWS Lambda service?

-This service would indeed be a great use-case for AWS Lambda.
+This service would indeed be a good use case for AWS Lambda.
 In fact, we initially began building it out as a [Serverless](serverless.com) app.
-Ultimately, Lambda's 5 minute max-lifetime turned us off the idea as we cater towards clients in remote low-bandwidth regions where a 5+ minute download is indeed likely to be needed.
-However, if you're interesting in running this codebase on AWS Lambda, [we'd love to hear how it goes!](https://github.com/Cadasta/ZipStream-Service/issues/7)
+Ultimately, Lambda's 5 minute max-lifetime turned us off of the idea as we cater towards clients in remote, low-bandwidth regions where a 5+ minute download is likely.
+If you're interesting in running this codebase on AWS Lambda, [we'd love to hear how it goes!](https://github.com/Cadasta/ZipStream-Service/issues/7)

 ## Contributing